tsaad-dev/drafts/sfrr/draft-mtaillon-summary-frr.md

-For example, in a large scale RSVP-TE LSPs deployment, a single LSR acting as a PLR node may host tens of thousands of protected RSVP-TE LSPs egressing the same link, and also act as a MP node for similar number of LSPs ingressing the same link.
+For example, in a large scale RSVP-TE LSPs deployment, a single LSR acting as a PLR node may host tens of thousands of protected RSVP-TE LSPs egressing the same link, and also act as a MP node for similar number of LSPs that ingress on the same link.
 In the event of the failure of the link or neighbor node, the RSVP-TE control plane of the node when acting as PLR becomes busy rerouting protected LSPs signaling over the bypass tunnel(s) in one direction, and when acting as an MP node becomes busy merging RSVP states from signaling received over bypass tunnels for LSP(s) in the reverse direction.
 Subsequently, the head-end LER(s) that are notified of the local repair at downstream LSR will attempt to (re)converge affected RSVP- TE LSPs onto newly computed paths - possibly traversing the same previously affected LSR(s).
 As a result, the RSVP-TE control plane at the PLR and MP becomes overwhelmed by the amount of FRR RSVP-TE processing overhead following the link or node failure, and the competing other control plane protocol(s) (e.g. the IGP) that undergo their